roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 Above: *Buriolestes*, an early carnivorous sauropodomorph that lived soon after the theropod line and the sauropod line split from each other.

-Then each group became more specialized--theropods for hunting and sauropods for top-browsing--until by the end of the Triassic, they looked something like this:
+Then each group became more specialized--theropods for hunting and sauropods for high-browsing--until by the end of the Triassic, they looked something like this:

 ![fig-2.2](/assets/images/posts/family-overview-2.2.jpg)